 An AP may use an MU-BAR Trigger frame or a GCR MU-BAR Trigger frame to solicit acknowledgment frames from multiple HE STAs to which the AP has sent QoS Data frame(s) with the Ack Policy subfield equal to Block Ack or from which the AP has not received immediate acknowledgment(#11208) frames after sending QoS Data frame(s) with the Ack Policy subfield equal to HTP Ack in an HE MU PPDU.

-A STA may send a BlockAckReq frame or Multi-TID BlockAckReq frame to solicit the acknowledgment frame(s) from an AP if it did not receive the immediate acknowledgment(#11208) frames after sending QoS Data frame(s) in an HE TB PPDU with Ack Policy subfield equal to Normal Ack or Implicit Block Ack Request.
+A STA may send a BlockAckReq frame or Multi-TID BlockAckReq frame to solicit the acknowledgment frame(s) from an AP [12435] .